 Safety Measures and Crime Prevention

-1. Stay Informed: Keeping up-to-date with local crime news and statistics can help you stay aware of potential risks in your area.
-Many cities and towns in Ohio provide crime reports and safety updates to residents.
+1. Stay Informed: Keeping current with local crime news and data can help you be aware of any hazards in your neighborhood.
+Many Ohio cities and municipalities provide citizens with crime data and safety updates.

-3. Personal Safety Practices: Adopting basic safety practices, such as locking doors and windows, being aware of your surroundings, and reporting suspicious activities to the authorities, can reduce your risk of becoming a victim of crime.
+3. Personal Safety Practices: Adopting simple safety habits, including securing doors and windows, being alert of your surroundings, and reporting suspicious activity to the police, can help you lower your chance of becoming a victim of crime.

 Conclusion